 Remember my trip to Scotland and England this past fall?
 It seems like years ago.
 While visiting my parents in Glasgow, I also got the chance to head down to Cornwall, England to visit my grandmother in the tiny fishing village of St. Mawes.

 Tea time at my grandmother’s is not just about the tea.
 It is always accompanied with a ton of goodies, whether in the form of simple layer cakes, scones, jam & clotted cream, cookies, or traditional saffron cake.
-Regardless of whether or not my family and I are even hungry, she somehow always convinces us to grab some of everything…
+Regardless of whether or not my family and I are even hungry, she somehow always convinces us to grab some of everything.

 While I was there, I took the time to copy down many of my grandmother’s recipes with the hope of trying several of them out at home and sharing them with you all.
 Apparently, I completely forgot about this plan and now, nearly 8 months later, I am just getting to it.

 My grandmother justifies her butter consumption by saying that it provides her with her daily calcium requirement.
-I’m not so sure about this logic—but in this case, I’ll turn a blind eye and go with it.
+I’m not so sure about this logic, but in this case, I’ll turn a blind eye and go with it.
 You should too!

 Though I used a combination of raisins (both golden & regular), dried apricots, and prunes, feel free to substitute these with your favorite dried fruit!

 One of my favorite things to bake are quick breads.
 They are easy to put together, generally require few hard-to-find ingredients, and don’t require a lot of fuss.
 This tea cake represents just that, but yields a deliciously light, crumby cake.

 Cup of Tea Cake

-- 1 cup of brewed strong, black tea
+- 1 cup (240 mL) brewed black tea

-- ½ cup granulated sugar
+- ½ cup (100g) granulated sugar

-- 1 egg, room temperature
+- 1 large egg room temperature

-- 1 cup unbleached, all-purpose flour
+- 1 cup (120g) unbleached all-purpose flour

-- 1 teaspoon baking soda (dissolved in 1 teaspoon of milk)
+- 1 teaspoon baking soda